ttiny/phptestr/README.md

 Very quick start
 ----------------
-1. Assuming you already have `PHP 5.3` or higher installed in your path.
+1. Assuming you already have `PHP 5.3` or higher installed in your path with short tags enabled.
 2. Go to where you have downloaded phptestr and start `phptestr -target=example` - this should open a new browser window for the address `http://127.0.0.1:3355/phptestr?target=example` and show the results of the tests.